Soma-dev0808/weather-app/README.md

 # weather-app

-This application allows a user to check the current weather, and notifies him/her about the weather information by LINENotify at a specific time everyday if it's configured.
+This application allows a user to check the current weather, and notifies a user about the weather information by LINENotify at a specific time everyday if it's configured.

 To be able to receive notification, you have to register/login to this app.